meghasolanki008/Customer-Churn-Analysis/README.md

 Skills: Data Modelling, Machine Learning, Power BI

-I have divided the analytic part in 3 Sections: 1.
-Churned Customer Analysis 2.
-Customer Overall Analysis 3.
-Not Churn Customer Risk Analysis
+I have divided the analytic part in 3 Sections:
+         1. Churned Customer Analysis
+         2. Customer Overall Analysis
+         3. Not Churn Customer Risk Analysis

-1st Section: Churned Customer Analysis: In this Section, I analyzed only Churned customers from the dataset and show the results with proper visualization.
+1st Section: Churned Customer Analysis: In this Section, I analyzed only Churned customers from the dataset and showed the results with proper visualization.

-2nd Section: Customer Analysis: In this Section, I analyzed overall customer data and show the results with proper visualization.
+2nd Section: Customer Analysis: In this Section, I analyzed overall customer data and showed the results with proper visualization.

-3rd Section: Not Churn Customer Risk Analysis: In this Section, I analyzed Not Churned customers' data and Create a Machine Learning (ML) model to predict which customers in this Not_Churned_Customer_Dataset will be Risky Customers for the future.
-And show the results with proper visualization.
+3rd Section: Not Churn Customer Risk Analysis: In this Section, I analyzed retained customers' data and Created a Machine Learning (ML) model to predict which customers from the retained customers will be Risky Customers for the future.
+And showed the results with proper visualization.

-In order to analyze the churning risk of a subscriber we need to create models to predict whether a subscriber will churn or not based on its accuracy.
-This can be done using Machine Learning techniques.
+In order to analyze the churning risk of a subscriber we need to create Machine Learning models to predict whether a subscriber will discontinue to take the services of the company or not.
 Here, I have used Logistic regression to do the modeling.

-In order to get the Risk Category we use conditional column as
+In order to identify the customers with high risk of being churn we use conditional column as

-- IF Probability of churn less than 40% then non risky,
+- IF Probability of a customer being churn **less than 40% then non risky**,

-- between 40% to 60% : Low Risky,
+- between 40% to 60% : **Low Risky**,

-- 60% to 80%: Risky,
+- 60% to 80%: **Risky**,

-- Greater than 80%: High risky
+- Greater than 80%: **High risky**

 ## Dashboard<a id="dashboard"></a>
-- Dashboard Link:

 # Screenshots of Dashboard
 ![Customer Analysis](https://github.com/meghasolanki008/Customer-Churn-Analysis/blob/main/Overall%20Customer%20Analysis.png)
 ![Churn Customer Analysis](https://github.com/meghasolanki008/Customer-Churn-Analysis/blob/main/Churned%20Customers.png)